Marine Mammals and Predators in Costa Rica

 EMERGENCIES IN THE FIELD

-We have a VHF radio on the boat, mobile phones and two-way radios in some areas, and a landline phone at the cabins.
+There is a VHF radio on the boat, mobile phones, two-way radios in some areas, and a landline phone at the cabins.
 Project staff members are not medical professionals.

 Earthwatch has a 24-hour, 7-day-a-week emergency hotline number.
 Someone is always on call to respond to messages that come into our live answering service.